 The total fiducial cross section of the DPS process is

-where $\sigma_{B^\mp} = 86.6 \pm 6.4~\mu{\rm b}$~\cite{LHCb:2017vec} and $\sigma_{D^\pm} = 834 \pm 78~\mu{\rm b}$~\cite{LHCb:2015swx}, measured using the same fiducial cuts as in eq.~\eqref{eq:FDcuts}.
+where $\sigma_{B^\mp} = (86.6 \pm 6.4)~\upmu{\rm b}$~\cite{LHCb:2017vec} and $\sigma_{D^\pm} = (834 \pm 78)~\upmu{\rm b}$~\cite{LHCb:2015swx}, measured using the same fiducial cuts as in eq.~\eqref{eq:FDcuts}.
 The factor of $1/2$ accounts for the fact that only the charge-neutral combinations $B^-D^+$ and $B^+D^-$ are considered, since $\sigma_{B^\mp}$ and $\sigma_{D^\pm}$ include charge-conjugate contributions.
 The effective DPS cross section $\sigma_{\rm eff}$ is not precisely known but has been extracted from LHCb measurements of other heavy-flavor processes, such as $\Upsilon+D$~\cite{LHCb:2015wvu}, $J/\psi+\Upsilon$~\cite{LHCb:2023qgu}, and $J/\psi+D$~\cite{LHCb:2012aiv,Shao:2020kgj}, with typical values in the range $5$-$30$ mb.
 In this analysis, we consider representative values $\sigma_{\mathrm{eff}}=5,15$, and $30$ mb.

-Differential cross sections for $B^\mp D^\pm$ associated production via the SPS, DPS, and combined SPS+DPS mechanisms are shown in Fig.~\ref{fig:sps_dps_eff15}.
-The upper panels correspond to the SPS prediction obtained at NLO in the 3FNS, while the lower panels show the LO SPS prediction in the 4FNS.
-The shaded bands indicate the combined statistical and systematic uncertainties.
+Differential cross sections for associated $B^\mp D^\pm$ production via SPS, DPS, and their combination (SPS+DPS) are shown in Fig.~\ref{fig:sps_dps_eff15}.
+The upper panels correspond to the NLO SPS prediction in the 3FNS, while the lower panels show the LO SPS prediction in the 4FNS.
+The shaded bands denote the combined statistical and systematic uncertainties.
 For both SPS and DPS, statistical uncertainties are estimated from the event samples.
-The DPS systematic uncertainty arises from $\sigma_{B^\mp}$ and $\sigma_{D^\pm}$, while the SPS systematic uncertainties are dominated by variations of the renormalization and factorization scales in the perturbative calculations.
+The DPS systematic uncertainty originates from the uncertainties on $\sigma_{B^\mp}$ and $\sigma_{D^\pm}$, whereas the SPS systematic uncertainty is dominated by variations of the renormalization and factorization scales in the perturbative calculations.